Bridgeport, Texas: Demographics

 As of the 2020 United States census, there were 5,923 people, 1,777 households, and 1,322 families residing in the city.

 Education

 Bridgeport is served by the Bridgeport Independent School District.

 Transportation

 Bridgeport is served by the Bridgeport Municipal Airport.

 Highways

 Recreation

 Lake Bridgeport is located west of the city and offers recreational boating and watersports, as well as freshwater fishing.
+Bridgeport Falls is also located to the south, on the West Fork of the Trinity River.

 The City operates Northwest OHV Park on the north of the city limits.
 This is a 300-acre park for motorcycles, ATVs, UTVs, and Jeeps to roam over trails through varied terrain.

 Banking

 For almost 100 years, Bridgeport was served by the First National Bank of Bridgeport.
 The bank was purchased in the late 1900s by primary investors Billie C. Green, W.W.
 "Wilson" Ray, and M.L.
 Manoushagian.
 It, however, was sold in December 2005 to First Financial Bank (Texas) (stock symbol FFIN) based in Abilene and became part of a six branch bank consisting of institutions in Bridgeport, Boyd, Decatur, Keller, and Trophy Club.

 The Community Bank opened the doors for business in June 2007.
 It is the only locally owned and independently operated bank in Bridgeport, Texas.
 Every year, the bank donates thousands of dollars and numerous hours of community service to the school district and local charities.

 The Community Bank is guided by officers Theresa East, Jamie Cook and Joe Murphy.